telerik/reporting-docs/knowledge-base/how-to-use-vs-designer-in-dotnet-core.md

 Currently, the .NET Core frameworks do not support the design time components we need for the [Visual Studio Report Designer](../ui-report-designer).
 Without these components we cannot provide a quality design-time experience.

-This KB article describes a workaround for using the Visual Studio Report Designer to edit C Sharp reprots hosted in a .NET Core ClassLibrary project.
+This KB article describes a workaround for using the Visual Studio Report Designer to edit C Sharp reports hosted in a .NET Core ClassLibrary project.